Gelembjuk/cleverchatty/docs/Config.md

 # Configuration of CleverChatty server and client.

 Same confiog is used for both server and client.
 The server could require some more sections.
+The default name for the config file is `cleverchatty_config.json`.

 ```json
 {